Separating Quantum and Classical Advice with Good Codes: Technical Overview

 as our quantum proof or advice, we can produce $\ket{\phi_1(x)} := \bigotimes_{i = 1}^n \ket{H^{-1}_i(x_i)}$ for {\em any} $x$ and use it to produce a solution to the code intersection problem for $x$ without access to $H$!
 We can therefore replace $H$ with the much weaker oracle $O_H(x, v)$ that simply verifies if the vector $v$ hashes to $x$.

 Of course, this problem is still in $\NP \subseteq \QCMA$, since for a fixed $x$, the prover can always send any codeword $v$ that hashes to $x$!
 Luckily, we claim that this is pretty much the \emph{only} thing that the prover can do.
 To operationalize this intuition, we note that our quantum proof/advice is in some sense encoding many codewords along with their hashes in superposition.
-Thus, taking some inspiration from \cite{LLPY23, BDK24}, we define the \emph{Code Intersection Subset Size} problem as follows: \begin{quote} Estimate the size of a set $E \subseteq \{0, 1\}^n \times \Sigma^n$, which is promised to either be the full set $\{0, 1\}^n \times \Sigma^n$ or a small subset $E \subseteq F \times \Sigma^n \subseteq \{0, 1\}^n \times \Sigma^n$ where $|F| \leq t$ for some threshold $t \ll 2^n$, given access to the following oracle $O[H, E](x, v)$:
+Thus, taking some inspiration from \cite{LLPY23, BDK24}, we define the \emph{Code Intersection Subset Size} ($\mathsf{CISS}$) problem as follows: \begin{quote} Estimate the size of a set $E \subseteq \{0, 1\}^n \times \Sigma^n$, under the promise that either $E = \{0, 1\}^n \times \Sigma^n$ or $|E| \leq t$ for some threshold $t \ll 2^n$, given access to the following oracle $O[H, E](x, v)$:

 \end{quote}